 When wax dries on plastic trim, it creates a white haze that is as hard on the eyes as it is hard to remove.
 That being said, waxing your car should be a catch-22!
 If you remember to cover your plastic trim while you wax, you can achieve an optimal paint shine and an equally lustrous black trim.

-However, if it’s already too late, and you’ve applied car wax with your black trim exposed, fret not!
-Here’s how to remove wax from your vehicle’s trim.
+If it’s already too late, and you’ve applied car wax with your black trim exposed, fret not!
+Licensed insurance broker

 Is your child's pencil case laying around somewhere?
-Using a pencil eraser is a surprisingly effective way to get your plastic trim clean.
+Using a pencil eraser is a surprisingly effective way to remove wax from plastic..
 A pencil eraser is a great way to access hard-to-reach areas or you can purchase a larger rubber school eraser.
 Simply rub the area in circular motions and the old wax will fall off in crumbs.

 Protecting your trim

 If you don't get wax on your trim, you won't need to clean it off.
 Before waxing, remember to tape off the areas you want to shield from the wax application.
 Painter's tape will do the trick and it will also easily peel off after the new wax has been applied.